Pennant Hills

 Table Chart PROFILE FAQ

-Pennant Hills features high concentrations of family households, with a fairly typical median household size
+Pennant Hills features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 79.2% of all households, including 42.5% couples with children, 25.2% couples without children, and 10.2% single parent families.
-Non-family households make up the remaining 20.8%, with lone person households at 19.0% and group households comprising 1.9%.
-The median household size is 2.8 people, which aligns with the Greater Sydney average.
+Family households comprise 79.2% of all households, including 42.5% couples with children, 25.2% couples without children, and 10.2% single parent families.
+Non-family households account for the remaining 20.8%, with lone person households at 19.0% and group households comprising 1.9%.
+The median household size is 2.8 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households